-Learn how to use the CARES Act, ESSER, IDEA, and Title 1 Funds
+Learn how to use the CARES Act, ESSER, IDEA, Title 1 and Other Grant Funds

 eLuma Online Therapy is committed to helping all children and adolescents achieve their full potential, and we want to make sure that all districts are able to purchase solutions that support this important work.
 Here you will find resources that elaborate on the federal funding sources most commonly used to fund the purchase of eLuma solutions.
 In each section you will find ways eLuma services support each program.
 We’ve also provided language that you may find helpful as you develop your funding justifications.